-Tonight we are going to review a rare wine that we fell in love with from the first sip – Saperavi 2015 by Gitana Winery.
+Tonight we are going to review a rare wine that is growing in quality with each passing season – Saperavi 2016 by Gitana Winery.
 This is a single varietal saperavi wine, which is Georgia’s main red variety.
 Saperavi is a teinturier grape variety, which means that the flesh of the berry is also dark, therefore the wines are deep in color with nuanced acidity and lots of tannin, which makes them respond well to ageing.
-In fact the resulting wines are so deep in color that some wineries label them as black wines instead of red, but enough theory, without further ado, let’s move on, straight to the tasting!
+In fact the resulting wines are so deep in color that some wineries label them as black wines instead of red.
+That said, without further ado, let’s move on, straight to the tasting and skipp all the theory!

 Take a look at the tasting notes below and our detailed assessment of the wine:

-Deep and opaque garnet color with elegant purple shades towards the rim of the glass.
+Deep and noble ruby color with elegant purple shades towards the rim of the glass.

-The nose is strong, filled mostly with ripe black fruits and spicy flavours: leather, red pepper, black raspberry, blackberry, black pepper, black mulberry, blackcurrant, nutmeg, dried fig, allspice and some very nuanced notes of anise and cinnamon.
+The nose is strong, filled mostly with ripe black fruits and spicy flavours: leather, sweet wood, red pepper, sweet tobacco, ripe blue plum, black raspberry, ripe blackberry, black pepper, black mulberry, blackcurrant, nutmeg, dried fig, black cherry, blueberry jam, allspice and some very nuanced notes of anise and mint.

-It has a medium-plus finish and a ripe, seedy-crisp aftertaste.
+The wine has a long finish and a pleasing, ripe and seedy-crisp aftertaste.

-This is definitely a fine Wine of Moldova and the overall rating says the same, with 91.3 points scored it is right there, among the best wines we’ve tasted so far.
-Please click on the chart icon on the left in order to get to the wine rating page, where you can find all the wines we’ve tasted to date.
+This is definitely a fine wine of Moldova and, with a total of 91.3 points scored, this wine is right there, among the best wines we’ve rated so far.
+Check our complete database on the wine rating page, where you can find all the wines that we have tasted and reviewed or go to the about us page and find out more about our exquisite rating system.

-Conclusion: this is a fine and extremely appealing wine that is right on the summit of its prime form – a wine that can still age for another year or two.
-That said, we would strongly recommend to drink it now, as we firmly believe that it is always better to drink a wine a year too soon than a day too late.
-The wine has a fine tannic grip on the mouthfeel, leading to a very elegant and velvety finish – truth to be told, this is one of the best saperavi wines we’ve tasted to date.
-In order to amplify all its finesse, our recommendation is to pair this wine with meaty dishes that are rich in natural fat and umami flavours, like for example some tournedos rossini, tri-tip with chimichurri or beef carpaccio with soy sauce.
+Conclusion: this is a very delicious and extremely appealing saperavi wine that is yet too young to be enjoyed – clearly still on the rise – a wine that can still age for another year or two.
+That said, we would strongly recommend to drink it now and enjoy it at its peak flamboyance, as we firmly believe that it is always better to drink a wine a year too soon than a day too late.
+The wine has a medium-plus body, a fine, seedy-tannic grip on the mouthfeel and overwhelming fruitiness with nuanced irony-leathery accents – truth to be told, this is one of the best saperavi wines we’ve tasted so far.
+Our recommendation is to pair this wine with meaty dishes that are rich in natural umami flavours: rare to medium-rare steaks like for example a seared filet mignon or tournedos rossini.
 Enjoy!

 WineStatistics tasting results: